NACLab/ngc-museum/exhibits/diehl_cook_snn/README.md

 ## Running the Model's Simulation

-To train this implementation of Diehl and Cook's model, simply run:
+To train this implementation of Diehl and Cook's model (also referred to in ngc-learn as the DC-SNN), simply run:

 ```console
 $ python train_dcsnn.py --dataX="../data/mnist/trainX.npy" --n_samples=10000